-The 8GB HBM2 package can deliver 307 GBps data bandwidth.
+The 8GB HBM2 package can deliver 307 Gbps data bandwidth.
 It offers 9.6 times faster data transmission than an 8 gigabit (Gb) GDDR5 chip.
-Thr GDDR5 chip delivers a mere 32 GBps data bandwidth.
+The GDDR5 chip delivers a mere 32 GBP data bandwidth.
 The implementation of 4 of the new HBM2 packages in a system will ensure a 1.2 terabytes-per-second (TBps) bandwidth, bettered by 50% than a system using 1.6Gbps HBM2.

 Samsung has smartly increased the number of thermal bumps between the HBM2 dies.
 In spite of being a very simple modification, it provides stronger thermal control in each package.
-There is also an additional protective layer at the bottom of the HBM2 in order to increase the overall physical strength of the package.
+There is also an additional protective layer at the bottom of the HBM2 to increase the package’s overall physical strength.

 With our production of the first 2.4Gbps 8GB HBM2, we are further strengthening our technology leadership and market competitiveness.
 We will continue to reinforce our command of the DRAM market by assuring a stable supply of HBM2 worldwide, in accordance with the timing of anticipated next-generation system launches by our customers. – Jaesoo Han, Executive Vice President, Memory Sales & Marketing team at Samsung Electronics

 Samsung has promised to supply the Aquabolt to its global IT customers at a stable pace.
 This advanced technology, with its massive speed is expected to revolutionize the supercomputing, artificial intelligence and graphics processing fields.